LucaLanziani/personal-site-hugo/content/posts/2022/11/coding-during-high-school.md

 category: Coding, highschool, software
 tags: [coding, highschool, pascal, delphi, z80]
 email: luca@lanziani.com

-twitter:
-  card: "summary"
-  site: "lanziani.com"
-  title: "Coding during high school"
 description: "I started coding seriusly during high school, this is what they taught us"
 ---

 I started coding seriously during high school.
 I went to ITIS Leonardo Da Vinci in Viterbo (https://www.ittvt.edu.it/), a professional school meant to teach you a job, and it does.